ansvu/pao-sriov-operator/README.md

 ## The setup goes as following

-**Note:** for NON-SNO cluster, please use master MCP that is already created and skip this MCP creation
+**Note:** for SNO cluster, please use master MCP that is already created and skip this MCP creation
 ```diff
 + oc get mc
 50-performance-master